Azure/azure-quickstart-templates/mahara-autoscale-cache/README.md

 ### *Controller instance sizing*

 The controller handles both syslog and cron duties.
 Depending on how big you Mahara cron runs are this may not be sufficent.
-If cron jobs are very delayed and cron processess are building up on the controller then an upgrade in tier is needed.
+If cron jobs are delayed and cron processess are building up on the controller then an upgrade in tier is needed.

 ### *Frontend instances*